 About the Lab

 Pines' research involves the development of new nuclear magnetic resonance (NMR) and magnetic resonance imaging (MRI) methods and their application to exemplary problems spanning chemistry, materials science, and biomedicine.
 His laboratory has introduced NMR techniques that make it possible to probe the structure, dynamics, and function of materials in the solid state.
-His current research interests involve novel approaches to spin polarization, detection, molecular sensing, and miniaturization.
+His current research interests involve novel approaches to spin polarization, detection, molecular sensing, miniaturization, and hyperpolarization transfer to liquids.
 More »

 About Alex Pines

 Alexander Pines was born in 1945.
 He grew up in Rhodesia (now Zimbabwe) where his lifelong passion for science, music and chess was fostered.
 He then went to Israel to study mathematics and chemistry at the Hebrew University of Jerusalem, graduating with a B.Sc. in 1967.
 In 1968, Alex came to MIT, where he obtained his Ph.D. in chemical physics in 1972 and joined the Berkeley Faculty in the same year.
 He was promoted to Associate Professor in 1975 and to Professor in 1980.
 He is currently the Glenn T. Seaborg Professor of Chemistry at Berkeley, a Senior Scientist in the Materials Sciences Division of the Lawrence Berkeley National Laboratory and a Faculty Affiliate at QB3--the California Institute for Quantitative Biomedical Research.
 More »